AndrewTDey/AndrewTDey/README.md

 </h1>

 <h2 align="center" size="50">
-  I'm an epidemiologist with a passion for using data to improve our world!
+  I'm a data scientist with a passion for using data-driven insight to improve our world!
 </h2>
 <div align="center">

 <h2>
  About Me
 </h2>
- :telescope: I work as a data analyst and statistician researching the effects of our environment our health
+ :telescope: I work as a data analyst and statistician researching the effects of our environment our health and as a bus driver

   :zap: I interact with several types of data: Electronic Health Record, Geospatial, Natural Language Processing, and Image
+  :airplane: A decade of working in transportation gives me a unique perspective on the human impact of data analytics
+  :computer: I can code with Python, SQL, SAS, R, PowerShell, and GIS
+  :compass: I have learned to speak 7 languages in my travels around the world
   :seedling: I am always eager to learn new techniques, skills, and languages!